exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/01_Docker-Based Dev Environment/02_What is Docker/index.md

 The commands have a long (hugely long) list of parameters that control host-container coordination: shared volumes, use of networking and ports.
 Alternatively, `docker-compose` is designed to manage the parameters in a YAML file, for a group of containers vs. one at a time - different flavours of the same tech foundation.

+In the demo project, we do not *build* any images, just use standard ones, so there will be no `docker build`.
+But the other two commands will be used quite a lot.

 Containers are cool, but their real value shines when it gets to *container orchestration* - let's look at that next!